 2.Make sure you have a ‘Damage Control’ solution that allows you to remove emails received by all or any of your domain users in BULK.

 GAT Unlock’s Bulk email removal feature helps you remove:

 - An email sent to the wrong user or group

 - An email that has gone past spam filtering

-Another end of year Google Workspace Admin tasks you’ll want to look into is how your Shared Drive is structured.
+Review how your Shared Drive is structured.
 More specifically, what files lie in personal or ‘My Drives’ and need to be moved to ‘Shared Drives’ and vice versa.

 Why is Drive file structure management important for Google Admins?

 - Information Security: It ensures the right users have the right access to the right data.

 - Data Loss Prevention: It makes it easier to enforce DLP rules and prevent accidental loss or leakage of files that contain sensitive or important data.